PoolX-DutchX/poolx-www/README.md

 ### Run

-1. The Poolbase dapp will need to connect to a poolbase-api feathers server.
+1. The PoolX dapp will need to connect to a poolbase-api feathers server.
 Follow the poolbase-api readme instructions to install and run server before proceeding further.
 Alternatively, you could change the configuration to connect to the `develop` environment, see the [Configuration](#configuration) section.
 2. Start the dapp.
    ```
    yarn start